 Harbor Maintenance Trust Fund, 26 USC 9505.
-The United States Army Corps of Engineers (USACE) Civil Works mission is funded by the Energy and Water Development Appropriations Act.
+USACE Civil Works mission is funded by the Energy and Water Development Appropriations Act.
 The Water Resources Development Act of 1986 covers a portion of USACE operations and maintenance costs for deep draft navigation.
-The Harbor Maintenance Trust Fund is available for making expenditures to carry out the functions specified in the Act and for the payment of all administrative expenses incurred by Treasury, USACE, and the Department of Commerce.
+The Harbor Maintenance Trust Fund is available for making expenditures to carry out the functions specified in the Act and for the payment of all administrative expenses incurred by the U.S. Treasury, USACE, and the Department of Commerce.
 Taxes collected from imports, domestics, passengers, and foreign trade are deposited into the Trust Fund.
 The Bureau of the Fiscal Service (BFS) manages and invests for the Trust Fund.